All Episodes

 A crisis is the playground of a tyrant.

-Greetings, my friends, and welcome uh back.
+Greetings, my friends, and welcome back.

-Uh seems like only yesterday was Friday.
+It seems like only yesterday was Friday.

 Rush Limbaugh here behind the golden EIB microphone at the distinguished and prestigious Limbaugh Institute for Advanced Conservative Studies.

-And some people are saying don't don't panic here, the sea will take care of it, it'll break it up on its own and so forth.
+It'll break it up on its own and so forth.

 Then somebody says, what happens if this stuff is still in 90 days?

-That takes as well into hurricane season.
+That takes us well into hurricane season.

-What happens if a hurricane comes along uh in 30 to 60 days, you get the surface, you got oil on the surface and water and uh wind and blow it could be an absolute uh disaster.
+You get the surface, you got oil on the surface and water and wind and blow.

-British petroleum made to order big oil.
+And here's an enemy, British Petroleum, made to order big oil.

-Rather than work with British petroleum to try to solve this and fix it, they are the enemy.
+Rather than work with British Petroleum to try to solve this and fix it, they are the enemy.

-Well, uh I've got a sound I can't find it.
+I can't find it.

 Number eight.